cian-chambliss-personal/Whim/README.md

 The '-' and '+' prefix allow for items to be be exchanged '-' takes the item(s) from the players inventory, '+' adds the item(s) to the players inventory / state.
 The '"' directly after these actions is used when the condition cannot be met (i.e. no inventory, missing pre-requiste).
 When there is a squence of '+' and '-', the exchange action will only be applied if ALL the conditions can be satisfied.

-A loop in a player initiated action is denoted by a '...' after the closing '\<' character.

 Externally named actions have a '!' prefix (followed by a space / when included with the name, a '!' denotes a 'feature' element of a game).

 Random selection is denoted not the '%' prefix (with the odds following the '%').